Akshatb2006/VERIDICT/frontend/README.md

-# Frontend - SentenexAI Dashboard
+# Frontend - VERDICT Dashboard

-This directory contains the web-based user interface for SentenexAI/VERDICT.
+This directory contains the web-based user interface for VERDICT.

 ## Structure